SE-Alpha-Project/PULSE/README.md

 - **Calendar Integration**: Connect with calendar apps to receive gym session reminders.
 - **Dockerized Repository & Hosting**: Dockerize the project repository and host it publicly.
 - **Fitness Buddies**: Integrate social media for connecting with fitness buddies.
+- **Weekly calorie summary dashboard**: Summary for the user's daily calorie intake on the home page.
+- **TDEE**: Calculator for total daily energy expenditure.
 - **Activity Tracker Integration**: Sync with activity trackers for seamless monitoring.

 ### Test Suite